 It is advisable to avoid the consumption of alcohol during the treatment, as it may worsen your liver problems.
 If you are regularly drinking, then do not take this medicine.

 Talk to your doctor if

-- You are suffering from fits or seizures
+- You are suffering from any liver or kidney or heart disease

 How Does It Work?